-The Board of Trustees shall consider any recommendation for a student's expulsion received from the superintendent/president.
-The board shall consider an expulsion recommendation in closed session unless the student requests that the matter be considered in a public meeting.
-Final action by the board on the expulsion shall be taken at a public meeting.
+The Board of Trustees shall consider any recommendation from the Superintendent/President for a student's expulsion.
+The Board shall consider an expulsion recommendation in closed session unless the student requests that the matter be considered in a public meeting.
+Final action by the Board on the expulsion shall be taken at a public meeting.